eqasim-org/ile-de-france/docs/simulation.md

 A cut-out for Île-de-France is available from Geofabrik:

 - [Île-de-France OSM](https://download.geofabrik.de/europe/france/ile-de-france.html)
+- We recommend to use the fixed snapshot from 01/01/2022: [ile-de-france-220101.osm.pbf](https://download.geofabrik.de/europe/france/ile-de-france-220101.osm.pbf)
-- Download *ile-de-france-latest.osm.pbf* and put it into the folder `data/osm`.
+- Download *ile-de-france-220101.osm.pbf* and put it into the folder `data/osm`.

 ### II) Public transit schedule (GTFS)